 Take the time to build a fitness schedule for the rowing machine and alternate between workout forms.
 Variety helps you to enjoy the rewards of stamina and power building sessions.

 Create Your Personal Rowing Workout Routine

-Many people report that the repetitive motions of rowing combined with the sound of water allows you to meditate as you work out.
+Many people report that the repetitive motions of rowing combined with the sound of water allow you to meditate as you work out.
 Other users felt that this type of workout seemed somewhat tedious and boring.
 Boring or not it allows you to burn a ton of calories in just an hour.
 Use your iPod and listen to your favorite music as you push through this type of intense workout.
 The frequency in which you exercise should be based on your fitness goals and current fitness level.
 Don’t use the rower every day, otherwise, your body will become used to this type of workout and you’ll burn fewer calories.
 Instead, use it every other day and throw in a HIIT workout, weight training, or go for a run or bike ride.
 On certain rainy days when you just want peace and quiet as you work out, you can always turn to your water row machine and burn some serious calories while enjoying the silence.